 The bill amends the Kansas banking code to establish the Technology-Enabled Fiduciary Financial Institutions Act, which aims to regulate fiduciary financial institutions that leverage technology in their operations.
-Key changes include a reduction in the charter application fee from $100,000 to $50,000 starting July 1, 2025, and the introduction of specific reporting deadlines for these institutions.
-Additionally, fiduciary financial institutions will be exempt from certain records retention requirements and will be allowed to issue trust certificates representing beneficial ownership of assets in alternative custody accounts.
-The bill also expands the definition of qualified charities to include Kansas nonprofit corporations for income tax credits related to fiduciary financial institutions.
+Key changes include a reduction in the charter application fee from $100,000 to $50,000 starting July 1, 2025, and the establishment of due dates for financial reports to the state bank commissioner.
+The bill also exempts these institutions from certain records retention requirements and allows for the issuance of trust certificates representing beneficial ownership of assets in alternative custody accounts.
+Additionally, it expands the definition of qualified charities to include Kansas nonprofit corporations for income tax credits related to fiduciary financial institutions.

 Statutes affected: